 But what's the difference between them?

-Japanese brands tend to focus on producing higher quality hairdressing scissors and maintain their pricing being between $200 to $3,000 USD per pair.
+These tend to focus on producing higher quality hairdressing scissors and maintain their pricing being between $200 to $3,000 USD per pair.
 They want to give professionals a pair that will last a lifetime.

-German brands tend to focus on producing more affordable hairdressing scissors as the Western market tends to buy a new pair every few years.
+These primarily to focus on producing more affordable hairdressing scissors as the Western market tends to buy a new pair every few years.
 The average price is between $100 to $600 USD per pair.
 They want to provide high quality and affordable pairs to the industry.

 When choosing Japanese or German hairdressing scissors, you can have confidence that they will be a high-quality pair.
 Look out for higher-quality steel types and a style that suits you.